ericgalbarn/fintech_intelligence_platform/README.md

 - Automatically updated when new data arrives **Business Value:** Reduces time to insight – stakeholders get a ready-to-read summary without manual analysis.

-> 💡 **Sample Insight:**
-> *"📊 General Situation: Currently, there are 1,493 High-Risk customers (1.9%) and 18,507 Medium-Risk customers (23.1%).
-The average churn rate is 18.00%.*
-> ⚠️ Notable Points: Mass segment customers have a churn rate of 39.48%, 13 times higher than Priority segment.
-> *💡 Recommendations: Focus retention campaigns on Mass and High-Risk segments.
-Send 10% discount vouchers to High-Risk customers.
-Monitor Medium-Risk group closely over the next 30 days."*

 ## 🛠️ dbt Implementation Details

 **Why dbt?**